 Did you know a female baby stork is also known as a storklet?
 Well, today I spread my wings and grew into a fully-fledged stork.
-Let me introduce myself, I’m Susy Moore and I have recently started working at Stripey Stork as the new Communications Manager, taking over from the lovely Sarah Sproston.

 I have to admit, I hadn’t volunteered for a while, but as Nicola, the inspiration behind Stripey Stork, reassured another volunteer: “That’s absolutely OK, we understand that people have busy lives.
 We just appreciate any time you can give and our door is always open”.
 So, there was only one thing left to do, put my apron on, roll up my sleeves and get stuck in!

 And get stuck in I did!
 An urgent request had just come in from Reigate and Banstead Women’s Aid (RBWA) for a mum of three girls who had recently arrived at their refuge.
 She had fled a domestically violent relationship, and all they had were the clothes they were wearing and one small holdall between them.
 So, whilst their support worker Emma waited with anticipation, we sprang into action and the list was divvied out between the team of volunteers who set about making the all-important packs.